 As the cost of providing employee benefits, particularly defined benefit plan benefits, has only seemed to increase over the years, we have been a leader in the pension risk transfer transaction space.
 Since the inception of the field, we have represented numerous plan sponsors and independent fiduciaries in plan purchases of group annuity contracts transferring billions of dollars of pension liability

-- Ranked in Tier 4 of the 2022 edition of The Legal 500 United States in the publication’s Employee benefits, executive compensation and retirement plans: design category.
+- The Legal 500 United States 2022 and 2023 editions recognized the firm as a leader in the Employee benefits, executive compensation and retirement plans: design category